ClaudeCoulombe/FrenchLefffLemmatizer/README.md

 In Proceedings of the 7th international conference on Language Resources and Evaluation (LREC 2010), Istanbul, Turkey.
 Retrieved from [Benoît Sagot Webpage about LEFFF](http://alpage.inria.fr/~sagot/lefff-en.html)

-More precisely, we use the morphological lexicon only: .mlex file which has a simple format in CSV (4 fields separated by `\t`)
+In this project, we use the morphological lexicon only:
+.mlex file which has a simple format in CSV (4 fields separated by `\t`)

 [LEFFF download hyperlink](https://gforge.inria.fr/frs/download.php/file/34601/lefff-3.4.mlex.tgz)